Fluvanna County Arts Council

 When a new Fluvanna County High School was built and opened in 1974, use of the school building would be reimagined.
-Initially, the county social services departments and later the county library, occupied the space at Carysbrook.
+Initially, the county social services departments and later the county library occupied the space at Carysbrook.
 But what of that great auditorium?
 It was to stand empty for nearly 20 years.

-Over the next five years, under the direction of the newly formed non-profit group, The Fluvanna County Arts Council, those dreams and memories took shape.
-The former school auditorium eventually evolving into a fine facility with state of the art lighting and sound equipment and a dedicated group of volunteers to keep it moving.
+Over the next five years, under the direction of the newly formed non-profit group, the Fluvanna County Arts Council, those dreams and memories took shape.
+The former school auditorium eventually evolved into a fine facility with state of the art lighting and sound equipment and a dedicated group of volunteers to keep it moving.
 The newly remodeled facility was dedicated on October 18, 1997.
 Each season since, between 10 and 15 programs have been offered to the public for their pleasure and entertainment.

 Today, the over 270-seat theater offers performers and audiences a unique combination of an intimate setting with old-school charm.
 Each season musical, dance, and theatrical performers draw audiences from Fluvanna and surrounding communities.